ENCCS/vasp-best-practices/content/tools.md

       jupyter-lab

   and it will open in a browser.
-This is fine for regular plots etc. For heavier processing, instead start it in an interactive job session on a work node, e.g.
+This is fine for regular plots etc. For heavier processing, instead start it in an interactive job session on a work node, for example

       interactive -A naiss2024-22-241 -t 01:00:00 -n 4
       jupyter-lab --no-browser --ip=NODENAME

-  e.g. if the session runs on node n58, --ip=n58.
+  if the session runs on e.g. node n58, set `--ip=n58`.
+From the output, start Firefox and copy & paste the corresponding link.

   Jupyter is also typically available within the Python env installations on Tetralith.
 A different possibility is to install it using conda/mamba or a Python virtual environment, see the [NSC Python page](https://www.nsc.liu.se/software/python/) for more details.